Twenty-FourSeven/employee-password-generator/README.md

 Created by Thomas James.
 GitHub: https://github.com/Twenty-FourSeven

-The Starter Code was provided by EDX Bootcamps as part of the University of Washington full stack coding bootcamp.
+The Starter Code was provided by EDX Bootcamps as part of the University of Washington's full stack coding bootcamp.

 ## Usage